gilltrick/demo-pattern/README.md

 ## 🎓 Who Is This For?

 ### ✅ Perfect For
-- Teams building microservices architectures
+- Developers learning microservices architectures
-- Developers using AI coding assistants
+- Teams exploring AI coding assistant workflows
-- Startups needing production-ready patterns quickly
-- Engineers migrating to event-driven architecture
+- Engineers studying event-driven architecture patterns
-- Anyone building full-stack TypeScript applications
+- Anyone learning full-stack TypeScript development
+- Developers seeking architectural inspiration and examples

 ### ⚠️ Not Ideal For
+- Direct production deployment (these are demos/examples only)
 - Simple CRUD applications (these patterns may be overkill)
 - Non-TypeScript projects (patterns are TS-first)
 - Monolithic architectures (designed for microservices)